hackclub/camp/2016/playbook/session_3/experiments/examples_for_inspiration.md

 ### Conclusion

 Experiment failed based on the implementation - not many extra examples were found, and the example that could've been more helpful was not merged in.
-However, I don't think people were uninspired by today's workshop - seemed like most people were more into gamedev. to further increase hacker inspiration
+However, I don't think people were uninspired by today's workshop - seemed like most people were more into gamedev.

-## Implementation

-Mentors will find examples for projects students have created from the workshop to increase hacker inspiration.

-## Observations

-- People had interesting projects today, and it didn't seem like anyone was blocking on inspiration and/or creativity.
-- Saw a lot of people looking at projects that were linked below regardless.

-## Conclusion

-Unclear whether or not the examples helped hackers with creativity and inspiration, trying experiment again tomorrow to see what happens.